fblackburn1/node-red-contrib-hubitat/README.md

 ## Quick Start

-This package contains two nodes:
+This package contains three nodes:

-  * Configuration node to setup server and token
+  * `command`: To send command to Hubitat
-  * Command node to execute commands supported by your devices
+  * `device`: To keep a device state.
+It fetch the device state when deployed and then listen for webhook events.

-  * Device node to keep current state synced with a device
+  * `config`: To setup Hubitat connection information.
+It also listen on webhook from Hubitat to dispatch events to other nodes.

 ## Thanks